josephwilsonmaths/nuqls/README.md

+# Uncertainty Quantification with the Empirical Neural Tangent Kernel
 Code repository for experiments and figures in the main text of the paper "Uncertainty Quantification with the Empirical Neural Tangent Kernel".

 ## Setup